julienrf/editors/README.md

 #### Add field specific markup

-By default the UI markup generation is type directed (using the `Ui[A]` typeclass) but you can completely customize the markup for just one field or for your whole type:
+By default the UI markup generation is type directed (using the `FieldUi[A]` typeclass) but you can completely customize the markup for just one field or for your whole type:

 ```scala
 implicit def itemUi(implicit Keys: Keys[Item]) =